rust-lang/log/rfcs/0000-structured-logging.md

 #### `Any`

 Other logging frameworks that want to integrate with `log` might not want to pull in a `serde` dependency, and so they couldn't implement the `Visit` trait.
-The `Any` type uses some `std::fmt` inspired black-magic to allow values that don't implement the `Visit` trait to be erased in a `Value`.
+The `Any` type is a private container that uses some `std::fmt` inspired black-magic to allow values that don't implement the `Visit` trait to be erased in a `Value`.
 It does this by taking a borrowed value along with a function pointer that looks like `Visit::visit`:

 ```rust
 struct Void {